Dreamed 1992/7/10 by Chris Wayan

 So I keep confessing.
 One more layer each time, Salome peeling off her veils, and they keep buying each one, and each lie turns out to contain some truth.
 Tell the wife about my ambivalence toward her sultry come-ons, about my uncertainty how much of my response is me and how much is a role.
 But I conveniently forget to mention much of my ambivalence is due to nagging images of my tightrope-walking burglar friend.
 Tell the husband about my attraction to his wife (but not about her aggressive come-ons to me, or my suspicions that she plays games with every man not six feet under)...
 I call the husband my friend, but admit "I've always had mixed feelings of envy and wariness about your money."
 Each confession contains more emotional truth than the last and makes it easier to hide the ever-smaller, ever-subtler lies and evasions.
 Like my original motive for entering their lives.
 Only... what WAS I investigating?
 Earlier, I knew, but now it's gone..

-Lost scenes.
-Gimme a break, this IS a dream.
+Lost scenes here.
+Gimme a break, this IS an epic dream.

 A dream in which this is all a story, a detective novel.
 And I'm nearing the last page.
 I've found it wildly entertaining--following this guy and his roles within roles, lies within lies.. and every lie turning on him, turning out to be part truth, and every truth a screen that might as well be a lie.